-What are the risks?
+What are the risks of wisdom teeth extraction?

-- Rest up for the first 24 hours – overexerting yourself can put pressure on the surgery site and increase pain and bleeding.
+- Rest for the first 24 hours – overexerting yourself can put pressure on the surgery site and increase pain and bleeding.

-- Avoid chewing on the site for 24 hours – try switching to a soft diet for a few days.
+- Avoid chewing on the surgery site for 24 hours – try switching to a soft diet for a few days.